-Please be extremely careful in how you apply cultural information because as I have demonstrated several times, it can lead to serious misinterpretations of Scripture.
+Please be extremely careful in how you apply all these bits of cultural information because as I have demonstrated several times, it can lead to serious misinterpretations of Scripture.

 Conclusion – As we enter this likely final season of the assembly/church before Messiah’s return, we need to hear what the Spirit is trying to say to God’s people.
 In addition, we must have the faith of Yeshua and keep God’s commandments.

 Despite all of the possible pitfalls or dangers of the Hebraic Roots movement or Torah observant groups, YHVH still desires His people to correct their faulty foundation and continually rely on the leading of the Ruach HaKodesh (Holy Spirit).
 Unfortunately, it can be difficult to find an assembly that is able to avoid all of these pitfalls, and I have no solution to that.